OVERVIEW of this Policy and Commitments to Privacy at Merlin

 - our use of your personal data is necessary to comply with a relevant legal or regulatory obligation that we are subject to (e.g. to comply with ICO requirements), or

 - our use of your personal data is necessary to support 'Legitimate Interests' that we have as a business (for example, to improve our products, or to carry out analytics across our datasets), provided it is always carried out in a way that is proportionate, and that respects your privacy rights.
-Where required under separate local laws, we will also ensure that you have opted in to send you marketing materials - see section 6 below for more details.
-Please see Appendix 2 for more details about our Legitimate Interests.
+Where required under separate laws, for example the Privacy and Electronic Communications Regulations, we will also ensure that you have opted in to send you marketing materials - see section 6 below for more details.
+Please see Appendix 1 for more details about our Legitimate Interests.

 Before collecting and/or using any special categories of data we will establish an additional lawful ground to those set out above which will allow us to use that information.
 This additional exemption will typically be:

 - your explicit consent;

 - the establishment, exercise or defence by us or third parties of legal claims; or

 - a specific exemption provided under local laws of EU Member States and other countries implementing the GDPR.

 PLEASE NOTE: If we have previously told you that we were relying on consent as the basis of our processing activities, going forward we will not be relying on that legal basis unless we have said that are in this Policy.

 PLEASE NOTE.
 If you provide your explicit consent to allow us to process your special categories of data, you can withdraw your consent to such processing at any time.
 However, you should be aware that if you choose to withdraw your consent we will tell you more about the possible consequences, including if this means that certain services (in particular where you have applied for a carer pass) can no longer be provided).